-¶ 6.41 Reminder That PTO No Longer Makes Drawing Changes Applicant is reminded that the Patent and Trademark Office no longer makes drawing changes and that it is applicant's responsibility to ensure that the drawings are corrected in accordance with the instructions set forth in paper no. [1], mailed on [2].
+¶ 6.41 Reminder That PTO No Longer Makes Drawing Changes

+Applicant is reminded that the Patent and Trademark Office no longer makes drawing changes and that it is applicant's responsibility to ensure that the drawings are corrected in accordance with the instructions set forth in paper no. [1], mailed on [2].

-This paragraph is to be used when the applicant has been previously provided with information on how to effect drawing changes (i.e., either by way of form paragraph 6.40 or a PTO-1474 has been previously sent).
+This paragraph is to be used when the applicant has been previously provided with information on how to effect drawing changes (i.e., either by way of form paragraph 6.40 or a PTO- $^{\circ}$ >948< has been previously sent).

-¶ 6.42 Reminder That Applicant Must Make Drawing Changes Applicant is reminded that in order to avoid an abandonment of this application, the drawings must be corrected in accordance with the instructions set forth in paper no. [1] mailed on [2].
+¶ 6.42 Reminder That Applicant Must Make Drawing Changes Applicant is reminded that in order to avoid an abandonment of

+Applicant is reminded that in order to avoid an abandonment of this application, the drawings must be corrected in accordance with the instructions set forth in paper no. [1] mailed on [2].

-This paragraph is to be used when allowing the application and when applicant has previously been provided with information on how to effect drawing changes (i.e., by way of form paragraph 6.40 or a PTO- 1474 has been previously sent).
+This paragraph is to be used when allowing the application and when applicant has previously been provided with information on how to effect drawing changes (i.e., by way of form paragraph 6.40 or a PTO->948< has been previously sent).